NervanaSystems/aeon/doc/source/provider_image.rst

 image
 =====

-For image inputs, the dataloader has providers for classification, segmentation, and localization tasks.
+For image provision module is used for image classification, segmentation, and localization tasks.
 We support any image format that can be decoded with OpenCV.

 The complete table of configuration parameters is shown below: